Delivering enabling infrastructure in the right place, at the right time, is critical in unlocking land supply for new housing and businesses.

 Through this type of scheme, basic infrastructure will be provided in step with the pace of development and delivered when actually needed, not at some time in the future.

-For more information, view the fact sheet for infrastructure schemes for growth areas.
+For more information, view the fact sheet for infrastructure schemes for growth areas (PDF, 80.0 KB).

-The types of infrastructure which can be supported by General Infrastructure Schemes will include the following:
+The types of infrastructure which can be supported by primary infrastructure schemes can include the following:

 - communications networks